Adding a feature

 At this point I had a very good idea of what I needed to do, and what I expected to hear back about.
 This meant that I was able to ask specific questions for my six participants, which gave me plenty of useful feedback to make changes.

-• Conducted the interviews online and had participants guess what they needed to click on.
+• Interviews were conducted online, with participants guessing what they needed to click on.

-• Asked them what they thought they needed to click on, as well as what they would recommend having.
+• Interviewees were asked what they thought they needed to click on, as well as what they would recommend having.

-• Overall they said I should rename the sections to avoid confusing users.
+• Overall they said sections should be renamed to avoid confusing users.

-• They unanimously said I needed to change the arrows.
+• They unanimously said the arrows needed to be changed.

 • Feedback was that they expected to have dropdown menus/dropdown menus that functioned in a different way than I had intended.

-• I was able to get a better idea for what I needed to do for both the Review and Practice sections within this overall Grammar section.
+• There was a better idea for what both the Review and Practice sections needed within this overall Grammar section.

-• There were no issues with the overall flow, so I had the confirmation to focus more on the sections themselves.
+• There were no issues with the overall flow, so it was confirmation that the focus could move on the sections themselves.

 • I did need to make a few tweaks with going back and forth between the frames, but these were relatively minor.